Thesis: Saving Nature or Nation in the Kachin Hills: An Ethnography of Encounters

-I have studied nature, nationalism, and religion in war-torn Burma’s Kachin region since 2010.
-My first publications are now (slowly) coming out, including on the anti-ethno-political logic of China’s development-investment, on popular Christian nationalist cosmology in Kachin society, and on the anthropology of nature conservation (please see below).
+I have studied society, nature, and nationalism in war-torn Burma’s Kachin region since 2010.
+My first publications are now (slowly) coming out, including on the Chinese Myitsone mega-dam project, on Kachin popular nationalist worldviews, and on the anthropology of nature conservation (please see below).

 My doctoral research explores how struggles over nature and nation have led the Kachin ethnonational movement to encounter diverse others – from Burmese activists to Western biodiversity conservationists.

 Kiik, Laur (2020) “Inter-National Conspiracy?
 Speculating on the Myitsone Dam Controversy in China, Burma, Kachin, and a Displaced Village.”
 Geopolitics. https://doi.org/10.1080/14650045.2020.1808886.

 Kiik, Laur (2019) “Conservationland: Toward the anthropology of professionals in global nature conservation.”

 Kiik, Laur (2018) Wild-ing the Ethnography of Conservation: Writing Nature’s Value and Agency In.
 Anthropological Forum, May 21. https://doi.org/10.1080/00664677.2018.1476222.